spicy/cmd-gpt/README.md

 HiddenGPT/
 │
 ├── capture/
-│   ├── base_capture.py         - Defines the abstract base class for image capture methods.
+│   ├── base_image_capture.py    - Defines the abstract base class for image capture methods.
 │   ├── camera_capture.py        - Implements the image capture functionality using a camera.
 │   ├── screenshot_capture.py    - Implements the image capture functionality using screenshots.
 │
+├── config/
+│   ├── settings.py              - Contains configuration settings and environment variables.
+│
 ├── core/
 │   ├── capture_service.py       - Manages the image capture process using the appropriate capture method.
 │   ├── chunk_service.py         - Handles the splitting of text content into chunks.
 │   ├── display_service.py       - Manages the display and navigation of text chunks.
+│   ├── interfaces.py            - Defines interfaces for the Capture, Chunk, and Display services.
 │   ├── processor.py             - Orchestrates the capture, processing, and display of images and text.
 │
 ├── services/
 │   ├── chatgpt_service.py       - Implements interaction with OpenAI's GPT models.
 │   ├── ocr_service.py           - Implements OCR functionality to extract text from images.
 │   ├── interfaces.py            - Defines interfaces for the OCR and GPT Response services.
 │
-├── config/
-│   ├── settings.py             - Contains configuration settings and environment variables.
-│
 ├── utils/
-│   ├── hotkeys.py              - Manages keyboard hotkeys for interacting with the application.
+│   ├── hotkey_manager.py        - Manages keyboard hotkeys for interacting with the application.
 │
 ├── main.py                      - Entry point for the application, setting up and running the processor and hotkeys.
 ├── requirements.txt             - Lists the Python dependencies required for the project.
 ```

 ## Installation